Skip to main content

 The dev container is designed to be flexible.
 While core services like PostgreSQL and NATS run by default, other backing services like identity providers are optional and can be enabled as needed.

-Setting up a Local Identity Provider (R-Auth)
+Setting up a Local Identity Provider (Keycloak)

-1. Enable R-Auth Services
+1. Enable Keycloak Services

 1. Open .devcontainer/devcontainer.json.